 The UK is the most popular country to spread bet allowing residents to speculate on the rise or fall of financial markets.
 Find out why you may choose spread betting over trading CFDs and what to consider before trading.

 Spread bets allow you to speculate on the rise or fall of financial markets in the form of a bet.
 This type of derivative has the added advantage of allowing you to use leverage with your bets and avoid capital gains taxes on your profits.
 Spread betting is a popular alternative to CFD trading.

 In this page, I will explain what spread betting is, how spread betting works.
 I will also look at its benefits and why you may or may not wish to consider it over trading CFDs, a popular alternative leveraged product.

 What Is Spread Betting?

 Financial spread betting in the UK is a tax-free way to speculate on the future price movements of assets like forex, indices, or stocks.
-As you don’t own the underlying asset, a spread bet offers a flexible, yet high-risk, avenue to bet if the price will rise or fall.
+As you don’t own the underlying asset, a spread bet offers a flexible avenue to bet if the price of the asset will rise or fall.